How to Trade on Polymarket Using AI Agents With Preinstalled Trading Skills (Step-by-Step)

 What Is Polymarket and Why Are AI Agents Dominating It?

 Polymarket is one of the largest prediction markets in the world.
-It processed over $44 billion in trading volume in 2025.
+Industry coverage reported prediction-market trading volume above $44 billion in 2025, with Polymarket and Kalshi as the dominant venues (TokenPost).
 The concept is simple: every market is a yes/no question.
 You buy shares in the outcome you believe will happen.
 If you are right, your shares resolve at $1.
 If you are wrong, they resolve at $0.

 The price of a share reflects the crowd's estimated probability.
 If YES is trading at $0.65, the market thinks there is a 65% chance that outcome happens.